 Choosing a CPU

 Choosing a CPU for your homebuilt computer is one of the very first things you will want to do during the planning stage.
-The CPU you choose will affect every subsequent decision you make about the components you choose, and will be a crucial factor in how your completed machine performs.
+The CPU you choose will affect almost every subsequent decision you make about the components you choose, and will be the most crucial factor in determining your computer's abilities and limitations.
+So the first step in choosing your processor is knowing what you want the computer to do.
+If the tasks you need it to do are simple such as word processing, reading email, and surfing the Web, then you don't need a bleeding-edge processor.
+But if you're a gamer or do video editing, use CAD/CAM software, or do complex mathematics, you'll need to aim higher.

 Things to Think About when Choosing a CPU